x86-arch/op/router/s905x3_phicomm-n1/README.md

 sync
 reboot
 ```
+## Bypass gateway settings

-Note: If used as a bypass gateway, you can add custom firewall rules as needed (Network → Firewall → Custom Rules):
+If used as a bypass gateway, you can add custom firewall rules as needed (Network → Firewall → Custom Rules):
 ```shell script
 iptables -t nat -I POSTROUTING -o eth0 -j MASQUERADE        #If the interface is eth0. iptables -t nat -I POSTROUTING -o br-lan -j MASQUERADE      #If the interface is br-lan bridged.